 Change at the top

-On 1 January 2014, Matthias Altendorf (born 1967) took over as CEO of the Endress+Hauser Group from Klaus Endress, who continues to work for Endress+Hauser as President of the Supervisory Board.
+On 1 January 2014, Matthias Altendorf (born 1967) took over as CEO of the Endress+Hauser Group from Klaus Endress, who became President of the Supervisory Board.
+Mr Altendorf promotes digitalization and applications for the Industrial Internet of Things and is further developing the offering in the field of laboratory and process analysis.

 Endress+Hauser owns subsidiaries on all six continents.
-Today the Group employs a workforce of more than 12,000 employees in production, sales and services worldwide.
+Today the Group employs a workforce of more than 13,000 employees in production, sales and services worldwide, generating net sales of over 2.2 billion euros.